masete/masete/README.md

 <h1 align="center">Hi 👋, I'm Nicholas Masete</h1>
 <a> <img src="[https://www.canva.com/design/DAFIlWd9A5A/2BT6dAB5gRBFaOvNiub7Og/edit?layoutQuery=banner](https://www.canva.com/design/DAFIlWd9A5A/2BT6dAB5gRBFaOvNiub7Og/edit?utm_content=DAFIlWd9A5A&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)" alt="nicholas" /><a/>
-<h3 align="center"> Iam a Software Engineer(JS, Python) and OpenSource Advocate.
-I studied Software Engineering at Makerere University Kampala.
-I reside in Kampala, Uganda.
-I am open for remote work.
-I am passionate about creating and contributing to solutions that make the world a better place, building communities and advocating for open source.</h3>
+<h3 align="center"> Hello, thank you for visiting my Github profile.
+My name is Nicholas Masete, my aim is to make accurate predictions about the future using in-depth data modeling, machine learning and deep learning.
+Am an open-source contributor with an ambitious personality that thrives on challenges.
+Setting new goals and aiming to be more productive and effective in any environment.
+Looking for opportunities where I can be part of engineering impact software solutions using my hard-earned skills in Data Engineering.

+Cloud Data Engineering.
+Machine Learning, BigQuery, Cloud Datalab, CloudSQL, Cloud Dataproc.

+Back-End Development
+NodeJS • ExpressJS • Python Flask, Plotly-dash • REST APIs  • PostgreSQL • MySQL • MongoDB..</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=masete" alt="masete" /></a> </p>

 <p align="left"> <a href="https://twitter.com/@nicholasmasete" target="blank"><img src="https://img.shields.io/twitter/follow/@nicholasmasete?logo=twitter&style=for-the-badge" alt="@nicholasmasete" /></a> </p>

-- 🔭 I’m currently working on **I’m currently working on these two open source projects (openmrs and eddiehub community projects)**
+- 🔭 I’m currently working on **a recommendations engine for startups for VC more likely to invest with them.**

 - 🌱 I’m currently learning ** Data pipelines, Data warehousing**

-- 👯 I’m looking to collaborate on **I’m currently learning all things Data -Cleaning, visualization, Business intelligence, Power BI, Machine Learning, Python(Flask, Django) , TailwindCSS , Postgresql**
+- 👯 I’m looking to collaborate on **on a machine learning project about AI, open ai**

-- 🤝 I’m looking for help with **I’m looking to collaborate on open source react projects**
+- 🤝 I’m looking for help with ****

 - 📝 I regularly write articles on [https://medium.com/@nicholasmasete](https://medium.com/@nicholasmasete) and Hashnode